AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/JavaScript/Angular/readme.md

 }
 ```

--  Returns in JSON format the SdsType object, or the url path of the existing SDS
+-  Returns the SdsType object in JSON format, or, if an SDS type with the same Id already exists,
-type if a SDS type with the same Id exists.
+returns the url path of the existing SDS type.
--  SdsType object is passed in json format
+-  The SdsType object is passed in json format

 All SdsTypes are constructed in a similar manner.
 Basic SdsTypes form the basis for
 SdsTypeProperties, which are then assigned to a complex user-defined